 Our purpose is to collect, preserve, research, exhibit and interpret artifacts and archival records, along with their associated information relative to the history of St. Catharines and the Welland Canals for the education and enjoyment of the public.

 The addition of objects and archival items to the permanent collection.
 The St. Catharines Museum acquires items and collections of historical value through gift, loan and purchase.
+To donate items to our Collections, please review our Donating to the Museum brochure.

 The St. Catharines Museum strives to prevent damage or deterioration to cultural property through conservation treatment, a controlled environment, and proper handling, exhibit, and storage techniques.